Code-Institute-Submissions/Knasten-Project_5_MarResub/README.md

 -   More payment options during checkout adding paypal would be great
 -   Social account login
 -   A way for the site owner to confirm and auto send mail when order is packaged and sent to customer
+-   FAQ section
+-   Answer questions from site so that the answer and question is saved and connected (This will make up FAQ section)

 ## Testing